Play Live Radio

 Mayor Levar Stoney delivers his State of the City on Tuesday, January 30, 2024 at Science Museum of Virginia in Richmond, Virginia.

-Stoney was the first Black secretary of the commonwealth under McAuliffe, whose daughter is the mayor’s campaign political director.
+Stoney was the first Black secretary of the commonwealth under McAuliffe, whose daughter is the candidate's campaign political director.
 McAuliffe has endorsed both Stoney and Lateef; many political figures in Virginia who had endorsed Stoney for governor had already made endorsements for lieutenant governor.

 Republicans